 The NSX is committed to conducting its business in a way that is open and accountable to shareholders and the wider marketplace.
-We believe our corporate governance practices as a public company are of a high standard.
+NSX believes that its corporate governance practices as a public company are of a high standard.
 The Code of Ethics and Conduct applies to both directors and employees of NSX.